QuaNode/functional-chain-behaviour/README.md

 # functional-chain-behaviour
-Algorithmic mental model based on functional chaining for BeamJS apps
+A behavior used with BeamJS framework to apply an algorithmic mental model based on functional chaining.